Hazelden Betty Ford Foundation: Hazelden Foundation history

 Hazelden began in 1949 as a simple farmhouse retreat called the Old Lodge and served only male alcoholics.
+The farmhouse was purchased from a woman named Hazel, and given the nickname "Hazel's Den".

 The original program designed by Lynne Carroll was based on Alcoholics Anonymous principles, especially the Twelve Steps.
 In the first 18 months, 156 men were helped.
 In 1953, the Fellowship Club was established as a halfway house to provide additional help for patients after attending the Center City program.
 The Dellwood site was later moved to the Center City campus.
 Dan Anderson was vice president of Hazelden from 1961 and president between 1971 and 1986.
 Mark G. Mishek was named Hazelden President and CEO in August 2008, succeeding Ellen Breyer.
 Mishek came to Hazelden from Allina Hospitals & Clinics, where he had been President of United Hospital of St. Paul.
 In 1999, the Hazelden Graduate School of Addiction Studies opened in Center City, Minnesota.

 The Betty Ford Center

 The Betty Ford Center was an independent nonprofit residential treatment center in Rancho Mirage, California for people with substance dependence.
 Since becoming part of the Hazelden Foundation it offers inpatient, outpatient, and residential day treatment for alcohol and other drug addictions, as well as prevention and education programs for family and children.